jgm/pandoc/doc/org.md

   The content of this option is stored as inlines in the `subtitle` metadata field.

-- HTML_HEAD: arbitrary lines to add to the HTML document's head;
+- HTML\_HEAD and HTML\_HEAD\_EXTRA: arbitrary lines to add to the HTML document's head; fully supported.
-  fully supported.

-  The contents of this option are stored as a list of raw HTML lines in the `header-includes` metadata field.
+  The contents of these options are stored as a list of raw HTML lines in the `header-includes` metadata field.

 Pandoc-specific options